codefellows/seattle-301d24/06-ajax-and-json-and-wrrc/README.md

 *(actually, var will be back...)*

-- Slides: AJAX & JSON Overview
+- AJAX & JSON Overview
 	- The HTTP Party
 	- JSON
 	- AJAX

-`Lunch break, noon-1:00`

 - Key points of the readings that we'll need, and demo some of them:
 	- Duckett JS book, pp.367-408